- Name: Hong Da Bin

 An artist who lives for his music

 Bad puns aside, there is a reason which pushed Hong DaBin to choose LIVE as a name stage.
 Or at least two.
-LIVE, first of all, in order to always remind him to live his life fully, both in failure and success, ups and down, but also to remain faithful to himself.
-In interview, LIVE explained that he always tries to make a music which reflects him truly, in keeping with who he is and what he feels.
+LIVE, first of all, in order to always remind him to live his life to the fullest, both in failure and success, ups and down, but also to remain faithful to himself.
+In interview, LIVE explained that he always tries to make a music which truly reflects him, a music in keeping with who he is and what he feels.

 First in his influences.
-Globally, artists who inspire him the most are those who succeeded in standing out thanks to their unique musical identity.
+Overall, artists who inspire him the most are those who succeeded in standing out thanks to their unique musical identity.

 “I really get inspired by artists that have created their own sound and colour, almost to the point where as soon as you turn on the song, you just know who it is instantly”